 (Just for clarification: Although Hostel 10 is in Verdelha, it indicates Alverca as their home town on their website – so, don’t get confused 🤨).

-There was no need to take our sleeping bags out, because the beds had their own linen … if my feet were not so tired, I would not think we were on the Camino!
+And no need for sleeping bags tonight, because the beds had their own linen … if my feet were not so tired, I would not think we were on the Camino!

-Our room in Alfa 10 – our beds had their own linen.
+Our room in Hostel Alfa 10 – beds WITH linen.
 That is now sleeping in style on the Camino!

 We found a laundromat not far from our hostel where we could wash our clothes and then had an ice-cream – well deserved I would say after a long and hot day on the road.

-The gentleman at the reception of our hostel told us that we could have a nice dinner at the restaurant across the hostel.
-The restaurant was filled with contract workers that work at nearby industrial parks and we were the only pilgrims there.
-We only paid €8 per person for our meal.
-Berto had meat with rice and chips and I had soup and a plate of 7 small fish (not sure what type of fish it was, but I knew Portugal was known for their tasty seafood and it turned out to be a great choice!)
+The gentleman at the reception of our hostel told us that we could enjoy dinner at the restaurant across the hostel.
+The restaurant was filled with contract workers that worked at nearby industrial parks and we were the only pilgrims there.
+Our bill came to only €8 per person for the meal.
+Berto had meat with rice (and chips) and I had soup and a plate with 7 small fish (not sure what type of fish it was, but I knew Portugal was known for their delicious seafood and it turned out to be a great choice!)

 My first taste of seafood in Portugal

-We’ve maybe seen 5 or 6 pilgrims on the road today, but nothing in comparison with what we’ve experienced on the Camino Frances last year.
-No Camino is the same, neither in scenery nor in experience … we’ve already knew this on our first day!
+We saw 5 or 6 pilgrims on the road today – nothing in comparison with what we had experienced on the Camino Frances last year.
+And, already on our first day, we realised … no Camino is the same, neither in scenery nor in experience!

-It was quite a day and we were happy to fall down on our comfortable beds for a well deserved rest!
+It was quite a day – our first day back on the Camino – and we were just happy to just fall down on our comfortable beds for a well deserved rest!